Financial-Times/ui-style-guide/docs/legacy.md

 Article titles appear on the homepage and section pages.
 This always appear in black and FT blue on hover.

 ##Colour pallete

-There a 3 principal groups of colours used for FT products.

-###Common colours
+The current FT.com website uses the colour scheme outlined in Velcro's <a href="http://financial-times.github.io/ft-velcro/#colours">colour section.</a>

 **FT Pink** - the background colour for FT.com, webapp and all FT products.
 FT pink is a crucial and first requirement when designing FT digital products.

 **FT Blue** - used for links only

 **Tint 1** - used to make the background colour of the Right-hand Rail

 **Tint 3** - used to make the header modules in the Right-hand Rail

 ###Tints
 Use a combination of these tints to create your page elements and differentiate different page elements.
-These tints are preferred to the exceptional colours in the Ancillary category below.

-Tint 1

-Tint 2

-Tint 3

 ###Other colours